jjacobstech/MyklanApi/README.md

 - - - > threads
 - - - > kick
 - - - > story
-- - - > countries_id - Note: 159 for Nigeria - to get the id of countries use endpoint /countries route
+- - - > countries_id : `Note: 159 for Nigeria - to get the id of countries use endpoint /countries route`
 - - - > city
 - - - > address
-- - - > zip - zip/postal no
+- - - > zip - `zip/postal no`
 - - - > profession
-- - - > birthdate - Format - 09/13/2004 - MM/DD/YYYY
+- - - > birthdate  : `Format - 09/13/2004 - MM/DD/YYYY`
 - - - > categories_id
 - - - > company
 - - - > story
 - - - > gender
-- - - > language - Options - en,es - to get the abbreviation of languages use endpoint /languages route
+- - - > language : `Options - en,es - to get the abbreviation of languages use endpoint /languages route`
-- - - > hide_name - Options - Yes or No
+- - - > hide_name : `Options - Yes or No`

 - **GET** `/blocked/countries` : Returns a list of blocked countries.